quickwit-oss/tantivy-cli/README.md

 ```

 For this tutorial, you can download a corpus with the 5 million+ English Wikipedia articles in the right format here: [wiki-articles.json (2.34 GB)](https://www.dropbox.com/s/wwnfnu441w1ec9p/wiki-articles.json.bz2?dl=0).
-Make sure to decompress the file
+Make sure to decompress the file.
+Also, you can avoid this if you have `bzcat` installed so that you can read it compressed.

 ```bash
     bunzip2 wiki-articles.json.bz2